Johnny Giavotella

 Johnny Arthur Giavotella (born July 10, 1987) is an American former professional baseball second baseman.
 He played in Major League Baseball (MLB) for the Kansas City Royals, Los Angeles Angels, and Baltimore Orioles.
+He is currently the general manager for the University of New Orleans Privateers baseball program.

 Early life

-Giavotella was born in Harahan, Louisiana, to Johnny Sr. and Cindy Giavotella.
+Giavotella was born in Metairie, Louisiana, to Johnny Sr. and Cindy Giavotella.
 His family is Italian-American.

 Giavotella attended St. Matthew the Apostle School in River Ridge, Jesuit High School in New Orleans, and the University of New Orleans, where he played college baseball for the New Orleans Privateers.
 In 2006 and 2007, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Career

 Kansas City Royals

 The Kansas City Royals drafted Giavotella in the second round of the 2008 Major League Baseball Draft.
 He played in Class-A in the Midwest League in 2008 and 2009, advanced to Double-A in 2010, and played in the Pacific Coast League and Triple-A Omaha in 2011.

 Giavotella was called up to the majors for the first time on August 5, 2011.
 On August 7, 2011, Giavotella hit his first major league career home run off the Detroit Tigers' Max Scherzer.
 Giavotella would finish the 2011 season with 2 home runs and 21 RBI's in 46 games.
 In 2012, Giavotella split time between the majors and in AAA with the Royals.
-The Royals recalled Giavotella on June 29, 2013 after Jeff Francoeur was designated for assignment.
+The Royals recalled Giavotella on June 29, 2013, after Jeff Francoeur was designated for assignment.
 Giavotella was designated for assignment on December 18, 2014.
 Giavotella's 2014 season was marred with inconsistency as he was called up to the Royals roster for just 12 games, hitting .216 while not displaying improvement since his rookie year.